-When it comes to people, the quest for beauty can take a lifetime.
+When it comes to people, the quest for beauty and ways to maintain youthful looks can take a lifetime.
 Pictures, paintings, and even statues can all be found that reflect the beauty of the human form in many different eras.
 These are static examples of beauty because they do not move.
 For those seeking a living person, dynamic beauty may be exactly what they seek.
 The differences between static and dynamic beauty may be more important to the seeker than what is being sought.

 Static beauty is often admired by man, and it is generally produced by a professional artist.
 Many of the attributes of humanity have remained the same over the years.
 This is due to the way the brain is wired to accept the definition of a beautiful person.
 Symmetry of face and body are important to this type of beauty, and that is often what is showcased in static representations.